Kolmogorov extension theorem for (quantum) causal modelling and general probabilistic theories: Relation to previous works

 The GET goes beyond previous attempts to generalize the KET for quantum mechanics.
 An extension theorem for positive operator valued measures was derived in Ref.~\cite{Tumulka2008} and was used in Ref.~\cite{haapasalo_saturation_2016} to show the existence of an `infinite composition' of an instrument.
 This extension theorem is, however, limited to particular cases of positive operator valued measures, and not general enough to provide an underpinning for the description of stochastic processes with interventions.

 More generally, a version of the KET for quantum processes was derived in Ref.~\cite{accardi_quantum_1982}.
 In this work, the authors showed that any quantum stochastic ``process can be reconstructed up to equivalence from a projective family of correlation kernels''.
 By decomposing the control operations $\Mcal_{i_\alpha}$ into their component Kraus operators, it can explicitly be shown that these correlation kernels correspond to combs, and consequently, for quantum processes, the GET is equivalent to Thm.~$1.3$ in Ref.~\cite{accardi_quantum_1982}.
 However, the mathematical structure of the latter does not tie in easily with recently developed frameworks for the description of quantum (or classical) causal modelling, nor does it lend itself in a straightforward way to the discussion of their key properties.
+Additionally, our proof -- in contrast to the one presented in~\cite{accardi_quantum_1982} -- highlights the role that causal order plays for the domain of the resulting stochastic process $\Tcal_\Lambda$.
+Specifically, while \textit{independent} CP maps at different times $t_i$ are considered in~\cite{accardi_quantum_1982}, our construction makes explicit the set of \textit{correlated} operations on $\Lambda$ that $\Tcal_{\Lambda}$ can be meaningfully applied to.

 The structural features of combs render the investigation of fundamental features of a process, like their non-Markovianity~\cite{modi_operational_2012,pollock_operational_2018}, their causal structure~\cite{OreshkovETAL2012,1367-2630-18-6-063032,portmann_causal_2015}, and their classicality tractable.

-Our formulation has the advantage that combs are defined in a clear-cut \textit{operational} way, and allow for a generalized Stinespring dilation~\cite{chiribella_theoretical_2009,pollock_non-markovian_2018}, which makes their interpretation in terms of open quantum system dynamics straightforward.
-Additionally, even though the GET is stated for combs that map sequences of CP maps to probabilities, its proof also applies -- with slight modifications -- to general quantum combs (\textit{i.e.}, maps that map combs onto combs~\cite{chiribella_quantum_2008,chiribella_theoretical_2009}).
+Furthermore, our formulation has the advantage that combs are defined in a clear-cut \textit{operational} way, and allow for a generalized Stinespring dilation~\cite{chiribella_theoretical_2009,pollock_non-markovian_2018}, which makes their interpretation in terms of open quantum system dynamics straightforward.
+Finally, even though the GET is stated for combs that map sequences of CP maps to probabilities, its proof also applies -- with slight modifications -- to general quantum combs (\textit{i.e.}, maps that map combs onto combs~\cite{chiribella_quantum_2008,chiribella_theoretical_2009}).